-The majority of Sohu's revenues, expenses and liabilities are denominated in Chinese renminbi.
-Thus, revenues and operating results may be impacted by exchange rate fluctuations in the renminbi when financial results are translated in US dollars on consolidation.
-Currency fluctuations and restrictions on currency exchange may adversely affect Sohu's business, including limiting the ability to convert Chinese renminbi into foreign currencies and, if the renminbi were to decline in value, reducing revenue in US dollar terms.
-Sohu has not tried to reduce exposure to exchange rate fluctuations by using hedging transactions but may choose to do so in the future.
-Sohu may not be able to do this successfully.
-Accordingly, Sohu may experience economic losses and negative impacts on earnings and equity as a result of foreign exchange rate fluctuations.
-The effect of foreign exchange rate fluctuations on us in the three and six months ended June 30, 2000 was not material.
+The majority of our revenues, expenses and liabilities are denominated in Chinese renminbi.
+Thus, revenues and operating results may be impacted by exchange rate fluctuations in the renminbi when financial results are translated in U.S. dollars on consolidation.
+Currency fluctuations and restrictions on currency exchange may adversely affect our business, including limiting the ability to convert Chinese renminbi into foreign currencies and, if the renminbi were to decline in value, reducing revenue in U.S. dollar terms.
+We have not tried to reduce exposure to exchange rate fluctuations by using hedging transactions but may choose to do so in the future.
+We may not be able to do this successfully.
+Accordingly, we may experience economic losses and negative impacts on earnings and equity as a result of foreign exchange rate fluctuations.
+The effect of foreign exchange rate fluctuations on us in the three months ended March 31, 2001 was not material.